 It comes with lots of different style options while also being fully customizable.
 It features Ajax search which auto-suggests text for users typing in the search bar.
 This anticipates the content they might be searching for and speeds up the support experience.
 It also integrates with bbPress which means you have support for your customer Q&A forums in WordPress if you use it.

 Go for this one if you don’t want to shell out lots of cash but want a sophisticated WordPress knowledge base theme.

-HeroThemes has released a very new knowledge base theme called KnowAll.
+HeroThemes has released a very simple and new knowledge base theme called KnowAll.
 It’s priced at $149 for a one-off sale bundled in with a year of support.
 For the price, you get a sleeker front-end UX and a more modern-looking knowledge base than their other themes.

 It can be fully customized without knowing a line of code using the editor to alter the layout and other characteristics.
 The design on the search bar gives a modern look to your knowledge base.